-Shortly after everyone left, the peddler’s wife appeared at the bedside of Madame Pinard with a knife.
-She demanded money and threatened to kill Madame Pinard if she didn’t produce the money.
-As Madame Pinard was sick and weak, she did not oppose the woman, gave her the keys, and instructed her little boy to conduct the peddler’s wife to the chests where the money was stored.
-When they left, the farmer’s wife rose and with great difficulty followed quietly behind.
-As the peddler’s wife was busy opening the chests, Madame Pinard signaled for her child to come out of the room and locked up the peddler’s wife.
+Shortly after everyone left, the peddler’s wife appeared at the bedside of Madame Pinaud with a knife.
+She demanded money and threatened to kill the new mother if she didn’t produce the money.
+As Madame Pinaud was sick and weak, she did not oppose the woman, gave her the keys, and instructed her little boy to conduct the peddler’s wife to the chests where the money was stored.
+When they left, the Madame Pinaud rose and with great difficulty followed quietly behind.
+As the peddler’s wife was busy opening the chests, Madame Pinaud signaled for her child to come out of the room and then locked the peddler’s wife in the room.

-Madame Pinard then sent her little boy to get his father.
-The little boy ran off, but as he ran, he came across the peddler who was no doubt returning to the farm to help his wife.
+Madame Pinaud then sent her little boy to get his father.
+The little boy ran off, but as he ran, he came across the peddler who was no doubt returning to the farm to help his wife rob the Pinauds.
 When the peddler inquired as to where the boy was going in such a rush, the child told him that his mother had instructed to get his father as someone had attempted to rob them.
 The peddler took the child by the hand and told him that it was not necessary to get his father as he would go and help the boy’s mother.

 When they returned to the farmer’s house, the wife had the house locked up and so the peddler knocked at the door.
-Madame Pinard knew the voice did not belong to her husband and refused to open the door.
+Madame Pinaud knew the voice did not belong to her husband and refused to open the door.
 The peddler tried all sorts of tricks to get her to open the door and finally told her he would kill her child.
 She did not believe him as she thought her child would return at any moment with her husband.
-Thus, when the peddler realized she would not let him in, he cut the 6-year-old’s throat killing the child instantly.
+Thus, when the peddler realized she would not let him in, according to the Bury and Norwich Post:

-Exhausted from all her energies to protect herself, Madame Pinard fell senseless to the floor and remained that way until her husband and servants returned from church.
-At that time, Monsieur Pinard found the dead body of his child near the farmhouse door and when he went inside, he discovered his wife collapsed on the floor.
+Exhausted from all her energies to protect herself and her new child, Madame Pinaud fell senseless to the floor and remained that way until her husband and servants returned from church.
+At that time, Monsieur Pinaud found the dead body of his child near the farmhouse door and when he went inside, he discovered his wife collapsed on the floor.
 He roused her and heard all the horrid details.
-Monsieur Pinard then seized the two culprits and they were delivered to justice.
+Monsieur Pinaud then seized the two culprits and they were delivered to justice.